cabforum/servercert/docs/BR.md

 * CAs MUST use NSEC and/or NSEC3 signed records to verify that the queried domain does not have a valid DNSSEC signature chain back to the ICANN DNSSEC root trust anchor.

 CAs MUST NOT treat a DNSSEC validation chain which does not validate properly as permission to issue; failed validation MUST be treated as if a CAA record forbidding issuance exists.

-CAs MUST document potential issuances that were prevented by a CAA record in sufficient detail to provide feedback to the CA/Browser Forum on the circumstances, and SHOULD dispatch reports of such issuance requests to the contact(s) stipulated in the CAA iodef record(s), if present.
-CAs are not expected to support URL schemes in the iodef record other than mailto: or https:.

 #### 3.2.2.9 Multi-Perspective Issuance Corroboration